 Because of the new U.S. tax law, reimbursements paid out in 2018 for bicycle commuter benefits accrued in 2017 are taxable.
 However, Harvard will pay the 2017 tax for you.
 This means you might notice on your paystub that your gross reimbursement is slightly higher than what you submitted.
 The difference is just Harvard’s contribution to ensure your taxes are covered.
 Your net take-home benefit will be equivalent to what you submitted.
 Harvard continues to evaluate the tax impacts for 2018 and beyond.
 Check this page periodically for updates about the future of this program.

-The Bike Benefit Act allows bicycle commuters to receive up to $20/month at a maximum of $240/year for the costs associated with bicycle purchase, improvement, repair and storage.
-Unlike an FSA, reimbursement comes directly from the University and is not set aside by the individual employee.
+The Bike Benefit Act allows bicycle commuters to receive $20/month (maximum $240/year) reimbursement against costs associated with bicycle purchase, improvement, repair and storage.
+Unlike an FSA, reimbursement comes directly from the University and is not set aside by the individual.

-A qualified bicycle commuting month is one during which a benefits eligible employee does not receive a University subsidized monthly MBTA transit pass or a University annual parking permit.
+A qualified bicycle commuting month is one during which a benefits eligible employee/postdoc is biking for a substantial portion of the commute and does not receive a monthly transit pass or parking permit through Harvard University.

 Who is eligible?

-Full time benefits eligible employees who commute by bicycle to work.
+Full time benefits eligible employees and postdocs paid directly by Harvard who commute by bicycle to work.
 If you have questions about eligibility please email CommuterChoice.

 What is reimbursable?